Sakurajima Volcano in Japan: History, Eruptions & Visiting Guide

-Three peaks of the volcano have been active during its lifetime, and it is the southern one, Minamidake, that again erupted 4,500 ago and is still active today.
+Three peaks of the volcano have been active during its lifetime, and it is the southern one, Minamidake, that erupted again around 4,500 years ago and remains active today.
 It has had more or less constant eruptions since 1955.

 The name Sakurajima includes the word ‘jima’, meaning island.
 Until 1914, Sakurajima was truly a volcanic island at Kagoshima on the southern tip of Japan, but in this last major eruption, a connection to the mainland was established by the solidified lava – and Sakurajima became a peninsula.